gowthamrajk/SQL-Tutorials/README.md

     table2: Second table
     matching_column: Column common to both the tables.

 ## 5) SELF JOIN

+    SELECT a.coulmn1 , b.column2
+    FROM table_name a, table_name b
+    WHERE some_condition;

+    table_name: Name of the table.
+    some_condition: Condition for selecting the rows.

 ## 6) CARTESIAN JOIN

     SELECT table1.column1 , table1.column2, table2.column1...